irusri/geniesys/docs/user/blast.md

 <br>
 <strong>BLAST results</strong>

 The BLAST Results page will be automatically reloaded until the search results are successfully retrieved.
 BLAST results are organized into a table containing Query ID, Hit ID, Average bit score (top), Average e-value (lowest), Average identity (av. similarity) and Links.
-Clickable BLAST results display the corresponding region of identified homology within the GBrowse tool, where the matching region is shown.
+Clickable BLAST results display the corresponding region of identified homology within the JBrowse tool, where the matching region is shown.

 <strong>Implementation</strong>

-PlantGenIE BLAST search is implemented using NCBI Blast (v2.2.26) and a backend PostgresSQL Chado database.
+ BLAST search tool is implemented using NCBI Blast (v2.2.26) and a backend PostgresSQL Chado database.
 We use PHP, JavaScript, XSL, Perl and d3js, Drupal libraries to improve Open Source GMOD Bioinformatic Software Bench server to provide a graphical user interface.